The lawyers at Aaron Waxman & Associates are experienced with Disability, Personal Injury and Employment claims.

 Mental health is the leading cause of workplace disability in Canada and represents 15% of Canada’s burden of disease.
 Bell practices workplace health and encourages greater corporate engagement across Canada.

 Bell is investigating in the best-in-class research programs with the potential to have a transformative impact on Canadians.
 Around the world, hundreds of millions of people are affected by mental illness.
 It is expected by 2020 that mental illness will be the leading cause of disability on the planet.

 What are the 5 ways to help end stigma?

-5 ways Canadians can help end stigma are:
+Bell Let’s Talk also provides 5 ways Canadians can help end stigma.

 If you or someone you know has been denied short-term or long-term disability benefits for any reason, do not hesitate to contact the law firm of Aaron Waxman and Associates.
-We offer a free initial consultation with a licensed lawyer that can be arranged at a date and time of your choosing and at your convenience.
+We offer a free initial consultation that can be arranged at a date and time of your choosing and at your convenience.

 * This blog is for informational purposes only and is not meant to substitute legal advice.
 Please read our disclaimer for further information.

 * All of our lawyers are licensed by The Law Society of Upper Canada